The RNC can show the search results in several formats. All corpora support two types: Concordance and KWIC; other formats are optional.

 Currenly n-grams are only given for word forms.
 N-grams for lemmas will be available in the Frequencies mode, currently under construction.

-N-grams are now available for the Main corpus and the Newspaper corpus.
+N-grams are now available for the Main, Educational, Media and some other corpora.
 Later, it will be added for more corpora.

 By default, the search results are presented in the Concordance mode, and one can switch to another available type of search results using the Search results presentations menu.